levinericzimmermann/ekme-heji.ily/README.md

 ## Precision

-The midi rendering is precise up to +/- 0.2 cents.
+Midi playback is precise to within +/- 0.2 cents.

 ## Limitations

 By default not all specified accidentals and accidental combinations are supported.
 The highest implemented prime number is 17 although the [Helmholtz-Ellis JI Pitch Notation](https://marsbat.space/pdfs/notation.pdf) defines accidentals until 47.
 There are two reasons for this limitation:

 1. Lilypond takes too long to parse if all specified accidental combinations are added.